 Nevada’s negligence laws exist to compensate you fairly when you’re hurt because of the actions of someone else.
 Of course, a personal injury accident causes physical injuries and anguish, but it can also be financially stressful.
 You may be unable to work while your bills continue to mount.

 When your injury settlement arrives, it can be a big help and relief.
 But you want to make sure that you do the right things with your compensation.
-Your settlement doesn’t come with instructions, so you may want to speak with your personal injury attorney about the best way to use your compensation.
+Your settlement doesn’t come with instructions, so you may want to speak with your Las Vegas personal injury law firm about the best way to use your compensation.
 Here’s how to know what to do with your injury settlement money.

 Understand and Address the Tax Implications

 Your personal injury settlement may be tax-free.
 On the other hand, it may all be taxed.
 Sometimes, part of your settlement is tax-free, and some of it is taxed.
 Whether your compensation is a little or a lot, you need to understand and address the tax implications of your settlement.

 Once you know what you need to pay in taxes, you need to set that amount aside.
 It might be best to send in the expected tax payment right away.
 You might want to leave the amount in savings until it’s tax time.
 In any event, you need to start by making sure you’ve got your tax liability paid.
 Once you’ve addressed taxes, you can begin making a plan for the rest of your settlement funds.

 Take a Deep Breath and Wait